antoniojbt/project_quickstart/README.rst

 Contribute
 ==========

-- Issue Tracker: github.com/AntonioJBT/project_quickstart/issues
+Issue Tracker: github.com/AntonioJBT/project_quickstart/issues

-- You are more than welcome to fork or submit pull requests.
+You are more than welcome to fork or submit pull requests (!).

 License
 =======

-GLP-3
+GPL-3